openvinotoolkit/openvino/docs/OV_Runtime_UG/auto_device_selection.md

 Note that if you choose to exclude CPU from device candidate list, CPU will not be able to support the initial model compilation stage.
 See more information in [How AUTO Works](#how-auto-works).

 ### Performance Hints for AUTO
-The `ov::hint::performance_mode` property enables you to specify a performance mode for AUTO to be more efficient for particular use cases.
+The `ov::hint::performance_mode` property enables you to specify a performance option for AUTO to be more efficient for particular use cases.

 > **NOTE**: Currently, the `ov::hint` property is supported by CPU and GPU devices only.

-#### THROUGHPUT Mode
+#### THROUGHPUT
-This mode prioritizes high throughput, balancing between latency and power.
+This option prioritizes high throughput, balancing between latency and power.
 It is best suited for tasks involving multiple jobs, such as inference of video feeds or large numbers of images.

-#### LATENCY Mode
+#### LATENCY
-This mode prioritizes low latency, providing short response time for each inference job.
+This option prioritizes low latency, providing short response time for each inference job.
 It performs best for tasks where inference is required for a single input image, e.g. a medical analysis of an ultrasound scan image.
 It also fits the tasks of real-time or nearly real-time applications, such as an industrial robot's response to actions in its environment or obstacle avoidance for autonomous vehicles.

 @sphinxdirective